LekoArts/gatsby-themes/examples/status-dashboard/README.md

 ## 📝 Using and modifying this starter

-This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-emma`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-emma).
+This starter creates a new Gatsby site that installs and configures the theme [`@lekoarts/gatsby-theme-status-dashboard`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-status-dashboard).

 Please have a look at the theme's README and files to see what options are available and how you can shadow the various components including Theme UI.

-### Adding a new project

-1. Create a new folder inside `content/projects`
-1. Create a new `index.mdx` file, and add the frontmatter (have a look at the already existing files for reference)
-1. Add an image to the created folder (from step 1)
-1. Reference this image as your `cover` in the frontmatter
-1. Write your content below the frontmatter

-### Adding a new page

-1. Create a new folder inside `content/pages`
-1. Create a new `index.mdx` file, and add the frontmatter
-1. Add an image to the created folder (from step 1)
-1. Reference this image as your `cover` in the frontmatter
-1. Write your content below the frontmatter

-### Change your `static` folder

-The `static` folder contains the icons, social media images and robots.txt.
-Don't forget to change these files, too!

 ## 🎓 Learning Gatsby